 Kelly Kindscher is best known as a passionate advocate for native plants, native landscapes and wild places.
 His research is focused on native prairies, prairie plants and plant communities.
 He is a conservationist, teacher, mentor and environmental problem solver, and the author of books on edible and medicinal plants.

 He was born in Syracuse, Kansas, and grew up in Newton, Kansas, and on his family’s homesteaded farm near Guide Rock, Nebraska.
 It was on the farm that he was first exposed to and learned about the prairie plants growing on the meadows used for pasture.

 He took a position at KU, and his work has evolved over the years.
-Today, his primary responsibilities are as a plant ecologist for the Kansas Biological Survey, where he conducts research on plant communities throughout Kansas, the Midwest, and the Great Plains and Rocky Mountain states; and in the Environmental Studies Program, where he mentors students and has taught a variety of classes, including ethnobotany and the program’s capstone course, formerly known as Environmental Impact Assessment.
+Today, his primary responsibilities are as a plant ecologist for the Kansas Biological Survey, where he conducts research on plant communities throughout Kansas, the Midwest, and the Great Plains and Rocky Mountain states; and in the Environmental Studies Program, where he furthers his research agenda, mentors students and has taught a variety of classes, including Ethnobotany and the program’s Capstone course, formerly known as Environmental Impact Assessment.

 * prairie plants;

 * prairie and wetland ecology and restoration;